 This map of Iceland's attractions includes the most famous waterfalls, volcanoes, glaciers, and beaches along the route.
 It's also easy to stray a little off the Ring Road to include some of the lesser-known attractions in the beautiful Eastfjords.

-If you want to visit Iceland's northern or eastern regions, you should aspire to drive the whole circle from Reykjavik.
+If you want to visit Iceland's northern or eastern regions, you should aspire to drive the whole Ring Road from Reykjavik.
 It's roughly the same distance to drive from Reykjavik to the town of Egilsstadir in East Iceland via the northern or southern routes.
 And the two routes show a vastly different side of the country.

 Iceland Ring Road and Westfjords Map With Attractions

-Many of the roads in the Westfjords are gravel, and snowstorms on mountain passes are common, so you'll need to take your time as you drive from one scenic fjord to another.
+Many of the roads in the Westfjords are gravel, and snowstorms on mountain passes are common, so you'll need to take your time as you drive.
+The Westfjords are barely accessible during winter due to heavy snowfalls, closed roads, and even avalanche threats, but they are magical in summer.

 The Golden Circle & West Iceland Driving Map With Attractions

-You can visit the Gullfoss waterfall, the Geysir geothermal area, and Thingvellir National Park.
-The map also includes sights like the Hraunfossar waterfall and attractions such as the world-famous Blue Lagoon.
+The Golden Circle is the country's most popular sightseeing route, where you can visit the Gullfoss Waterfall, the Geysir Geothermal Area, and Thingvellir National Park.
+The map also includes sights like the Hraunfossar Waterfall and attractions such as the world-famous Blue Lagoon.

 Iceland's South Coast and Snaefellsnes Peninsula Driving Map